citusdata/test-automation/README.md

 # Don't forget to escape `=` at the end of your connection string
 fab run.pgbench_tests:pgbench_cloud.ini,connectionURI='postgres://citus:HJ3iS98CGTOBkwMgXM-RZQ@c.fs4qawhjftbgo7c4f7x3x7ifdpe.db.citusdata.com:5432/citus?sslmode\=require'
 ```

+**Important Note**
+- If an extension is a contrib module, then any url and branch will be discarded.
+If it is not a contrib module, url and branch is required.
+- `conf_string` is optional both for extension and test case definitions.

 ## <a name="tpch"></a> Running TPC-H Tests